 Additional group exhibitions, mostly in the New York City area, have been in museums and galleries including: Brooklyn Museum of Art, Newark Museum (NJ), The Armory Show NY (Pierogi), New Museum, Artists Space, Anhui Modern Art Museum (Hefei, China), Hunterdon Museum of Art (NJ), Columbia University Teachers College, Luise Ross Gallery, Kathryn Markel Fine Arts, Leslie Heller Gallery, Robert Steele Gallery, Franklin Furnace, Exit Art, Livestock Gallery, Blum Helman Warehouse, Catherine Gallery at Basement Workshop, Tweed Gallery, and more.

 Reviews of Yuen's art have appeared in numerous publications including Hyperallergic, Art in America, ArtCritical, the New York Times, Time Out, Brooklyn Rail, Cover, Art Papers, Two Coats of Paint, Arte Fuse, House and Garden, as well as many community papers and culturally oriented blogs.
-He is represented primarily in private collections, with The Honolulu Museum of Art a public institution.

 Charles Yuen lives and works in Brooklyn, NY.